JaxkDev/ComposerShader/readme.md

 You can however fork the library/package you want and modify if possible the way it does the dynamic calls so it can be shaded.

+## When not to shade:
+Shading composer libs should only be done for internal plugin usage only, if you expose an API method f.e `$plugin->getSomething(string $something): Promise{}` this returns a Promise but will reference your shaded library, external plugins will have no guarenteed path for that class unless you always shade to the same place.

+In simple it's not a solution for when you expose methods that include shaded usages.

 ## Why shade ?
 As more advanced projects and plugins become readily available through github and poggit the chance of a namespace collision increases exponentially.